 - Smoking is prohibited in all Council Facilities

-Thanks and Best Regards, Paul Miller
+Thanks and Best Regards, The SARC Committee of Management.

 For and on Behalf of Smythesdale Adult Riders Club Inc.